 The nominating process for all awards involves compilation of a dossier for each candidate, using the required forms.
 Necessary components of each dossier include; letter of nomination, two seconding letters, complete vitae of the nominee following a prescribed outline, and the proposed Citation for the award.
 To the extent possible, the dossier should be completed without the nominee’s awareness of the process.
 There are deadlines for submitting completed dossiers.
 The Committee Chair, Committee members, and the Executive Director can also provide information about submission deadlines; also, see Sec.
 16.13 of the Rules of the Society.

 Dossiers must be current with five years of the date of an award for which a nominee is being considered.
-If someone who has been proposed for an award does not receive it within five years, a revised vitae and a new nominating letter may be submitted to continue the person as a candidate for the award; otherwise the status of the dossier changes to inactive and the person’s name does not reappear on ballots.
+If someone who has been proposed for an award does not receive it within five years, a revised vitae and a new nominating letter may be submitted to continue the person as a candidate for the award; otherwise the status of the dossier changes to inactive.

 Guidelines for preparing nominating letters, seconding letters, and vitae are available from the ASA Melville Office.
 It is important that the guidelines be followed, since dossiers are the bases upon which the Committee conducts its voting.
 If all dossiers are arranged similarly and address similar topics, fair and equal treatment of all candidates is facilitated.
 It is the responsibility of the Committee member representing the relevant technical field to check dossiers to be certain they comply with these guidelines.
 Letters are expected to inform the reader of the nominee’s contributions to the field acoustics what some have termed his/her “legacy” to the field and should be understandable to all Committee members (not only to those in related technical fields).